dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 >### p-value

+Facts about p-values:

-When we compute p-value we are assuming the null hypothesis is true.
+- When we compute p-value we are assuming the null hypothesis is true.
+- When the p-values starts to go low we start to doubt the null hypothesis.